Store

 Two Herbal Poultice Recipes for Inflammation

-You can easily mix up some of these herbs to make your herbal poultice.
+You can easily mix some of these herbs to make your herbal poultice.
 Feel free to try out different ingredients to see what works for you.
-You can add coconut oil, olive oil, avocado oil, or flaxseed oil instead of water.
+You can add coconut, olive, avocado, or flaxseed oil instead of water.
 They all have beneficial anti-inflammatory properties.
 The following two poultices work well for inflammatory issues.

 Turmeric and Ginger Poultice

-An image of fresh ginger root and powdered tumeric and gingerYou can use this herbal poultice for a wide range of inflammatory health issues, including bruises, abrasions, sore muscles, and arthritis.
+An image of fresh ginger root and powdered tumeric and gingerYou can use this herbal poultice for various inflammatory health issues, including bruises, abrasions, sore muscles, and arthritis.

 Ingredients: